 During his time with Britest Mark has worked on a wide range of innovation projects spanning chemical, physical and bioprocessing.
 He is an experienced Britest study facilitator and is often called in by Members to facilitate studies where there is something out of the ordinary requiring the tools to be adapted “on the fly”.
 He is also heavily involved in shaping and delivering Britest’s training activities.

 Mark leads the Britest Innovation Programme, working closely with member companies to identify key innovation challenges where new Britest approaches could offer a significant competitive advantage, and then shaping activities to deliver these.
-He works closely with our CEO Gareth Jenkins to develop new strategic relationships and alliances to support the delivery of the innovation programme, using his networks within the UK and Europe to influence innovation agenda to meet Britest’s needs.
+He works to develop new strategic relationships and alliances to support the delivery of the innovation programme, using his networks within the UK and Europe to influence innovation agenda to meet Britest’s needs.
 Mark is also responsible for quality assurance around Britest’s training and commercial services activities.